classloader/rust/src/doc/unstable-book/src/language-features/proc-macro.md

 * Attribute-like procedural macros which can be applied to any item which built-in attributes can be applied to, and which can take arguments in their invocation as well.

-Additionally, this feature flag implicitly enables the [`use_extern_macros`](language-features/use-extern-macros.html) feature, which allows macros to be imported like any other item with `use` statements, as compared to applying `#[macro_use]` to an `extern crate` declaration.
+Procedural macros can be imported like any other item with `use` statements, as compared to applying `#[macro_use]` to an `extern crate` declaration.
 It is important to note that procedural macros may **only** be imported in this manner, and will throw an error otherwise.